Investigate the nature of crime and harm. Its causes. Its consequences. And join the search for solutions.

 Studying Criminology at Hull means learning at one of the UK’s leading centres in this field.

-You’ll be taught by expert staff that specialise in current criminology and criminal justice issues including artificial intelligence and predictive policing, modern-day slavery, knife crime, mental health and crime, organised crime, cyber-terrorism and security issues.
+You’ll be taught by expert staff who specialise in contemporary criminology in areas including artificial intelligence and predictive policing, modern-day slavery, knife crime, victimology, state crime, organised crime, cyber-terrorism and intelligence.

-You’ll put the theory into practice on field trips to courts, police stations and prisons, as well as policing projects and placements.
-All thanks to our close partnerships with local, regional and national criminal justice agencies.
+You’ll put the theory into practice on field trips to courts, the police control centre and prisons, as well as policing projects and placements.
+And expect speakers from the sector, including the youth justice board, victim support, the probation service and citizens advice.

-You’ll get the chance to apply for a semester-long placement with Humberside Police.
-And can also meet significant regional and national employers at our annual Careers in Criminal Justice Fair.
+You’ll get the chance to apply for a variety of placements, for example with Humberside Police or the prison service.
+As well as being introduced to significant regional and national employers at our annual Crime and Social Justice careers event.

 How do you stand up to injustice?
 Together.